Estate Planning Attorney in Pasadena

 Our Pasadena estate planning attorneys can help you create an estate plan that's perfectly tailored to your wishes.
 As your circumstances change over the years, we will regularly review your estate plans to ensure they're up-to-date and meet your current needs.
 We can help your family avoid a protracted and frustrating probate process where asset distribution, tax issues, and other considerations are in the hands of a probate judge who won't necessarily put your family's best interests first.

-Contact us today to discuss your options with our estate planning lawyer in Pasadena.
+Contact us today or give us a call to discuss your options with our estate planning lawyer in Pasadena.

 Customized Planning: A Schweitzer Advantage